The Couch Potato written by Jory John and illustrated by Pete Oswald is the 2023 Arkansas Diamond Primary Award Winner.

-The Arkansas Department of Education (ADE), the Arkansas State Library, and the Arkansas Reading Association are pleased to announce the annual selection process for the Arkansas Diamond Primary Book Award.
+The Arkansas Department of Education (ADE), the Arkansas State Library, and the Arkansas Literacy Association are pleased to announce the annual selection process for the Arkansas Diamond Primary Book Award.

 The Arkansas Diamond Award winner is selected by an annual vote.
 Children in Grades K-3 must have read at least three of the titles from the annual reading list and may vote for one title.
 Student voting takes place in May each year.

 The Diamond Primary Book Award winner is selected in May by students in kindergarten, first, second, and third grades.
 Cassandra Barnett of the Department of Elementary and Secondary Education will send out ballot collection forms to all schools in early May.
 The voting window will last one week.
 If you need to be added to her distribution list, please email Cassandra at email@example.com.